neosaurrrus/blog-entries/posted/9markdown.md

 Nested Listed often tend to break.

 Overall though, the 5 mins it takes to sort out is far better than trying to spend time getting it correct using purely medium.

+## Conclusion

+I hope that gets you started with Markdown.
+To learn what I have just learnt in a better way I can recommend [Wes Bos' Mastering Markdown course](www.masteringmarkdown.com)

+You cant be expected to learn everything so I would recommend having a cheatsheet bookmarked.
+Google your favourite.